Leroymilo/FurnitureFramework/doc/Complex Fields/Particles.md

 ## Source Image

-Like the Source Image of a Furniture, a Particle can have it's own .png (or be stored in the same spritesheet as the Furniture).
+Like the Source Image of a Furniture, a Particle can have its own .png (or be stored in the same spritesheet as the Furniture).
 This field is required.

 ## Source Rect